 Continue reading Osaka-Kyoto Day 3: Fushimi Inari – Kiyomizudera – Nanzenji

 On day 2, we took the K’Loop – the tourist loop bus exploring Kyoto’s popular tourist destinations and heritage sites and visited the beautiful temples.
 The bus departed from Kyoto Station, Hachijyo Gate (South Main) at 9am.
 There is also an 8:30 and 9:30am schedule.
 Check this link for the bus schedules and their stops.

 Continue reading Osaka-Kyoto Day 2: Hop-on Hop Off Heritage Tour

 I’ve recently started blogging and in a way got addicted to it.
 I’ve been wanting to share my previous Japan trips but I’ve also been putting it off because I just have a lot of pictures to choose from, mahirap magtapon ng hindi basura #hugot.
 Japan is my favorite country to date because…mmm, there is really nothing about it you will not love.

 Continue reading Osaka-Kyoto Day 1: Higashiyama & Gion @ Night

 Our trip to Germany was just a weekend stopover after our business trip in Switzerland and yet it was more than what I have expected.
-We have a friend who offered her home in Erlangen for us to stay overnight and were very happy to accept of course, because we also have to save since all expenses related to this side trip will be our personal expense already. =)
+We have a friend who offered her home in Erlangen for us to stay overnight.
+We were very happy to accept of course, coz you know: tipid-mode…since all expenses related to this side trip will be our personal expense already. =)